 1995 – NanoPac acquired SoonerSoft and added a full line of computer products for individuals with low vision or blindness.

-1996 – NanoPac receives award from Dragon Systems as the best Premier VAR in the Midwest.
+1996 – NanoPac receives an award from Dragon Systems as the best Premier VAR in the Midwest.

-1998 – NanoPac celebrates its ten year corporate anniversary providing computer solutions for individuals with disabilities.
+1998 – NanoPac celebrates its tenth corporate anniversary, providing computer solutions for individuals with disabilities.

 1999 – Blazie Engineering appoints NanoPac as a “Full Service Dealer” for Blazie blindness products.

-NanoPac receives the National Award for greatest improvement in sales from Jim Fruchterman, Arkenstone’s President.
+NanoPac receives the National Award for the most significant improvement in sales from Jim Fruchterman, Arkenstone’s President.

 NanoPac becomes a charter member of ATIA.